 Incorporating existing properties triggers an immediate CGT liability at 18% (basic rate) or 24% (higher rate).
 You need to weigh this upfront cost against future tax savings.

-For a property portfolio with £100,000 in unrealized gains, a higher rate taxpayer would face £24,000 in CGT to incorporate.
+For a property portfolio with £100,000 in unrealised gains, a higher rate taxpayer would face £24,000 in CGT to incorporate.
 The annual tax saving from the new rates needs to exceed this cost within a reasonable timeframe.

 Section 24 Mortgage Interest Relief